-Tom Alzin: Yes, we actually started here as interns.
+Our business model was already sustainable before the word had even been coined interns.
 And to be honest, that is still a very good recipe today for ensuring that our team remains successful in the long run.
-We love being approached by young people, with applications that show that the applicant not only meets the professional requirements, but is also enthusiastic about our business and wants to get on board.
+We love being approached by young people, with applications that show that the applicant not only meets the professional requirements, but is company.
+This is what makes us stand out and also enthusiastic about our business and wants to get on board.
 We often offer these applicants internships to familiarise them with our DBAG culture bit by bit.

-Melanie Wiese: I'm not supposed to take that personally, am I? (laughing)
+personally, am I? (laughing)